-Program DescriptionThe State Children's Health Insurance Program (SCHIP) is a partnership between the Federal and state governments that provides health coverage to uninsured children whose families earn too much to qualify for Medicaid, but too little to afford private coverage.
-All states provide immunizations and well-baby/well-child care at no cost.
+The Children's Health Insurance Program (CHIP) is a partnership between the federal and state governments that provides health coverage to uninsured children whose families earn too much to qualify for Medicaid, but too little to afford private health coverage.
+Benefits vary by state and by the type of CHIP program, but all states provide comprehensive coverage like immunizations and well-baby/well-child care at no cost.

-General Program RequirementsFor this benefit program, you must be under 19 years of age or be a primary caregiver with a child under the age of 19, not covered by health insurance (including Medicaid), and a U.S. national, citizen, legal alien, or permanent resident.
+For this benefit program, you must be under 19 or be a primary caregiver with a child under 19, not covered by health insurance (including Medicaid), and a U.S. national, citizen, legal alien, or permanent resident.

-Your Next StepsThe following information will lead you to the next steps to apply for this benefit.
+Your Next StepsThe following information will lead you to the next steps to apply for this program.

 Program Contact Information

 For more information, visit InsureKidsNow.gov or call or call 1-877-KIDS-NOW (1-877-543-7669).